 Tech sector: 2022 review, 2023 forecast and trends

-- Demand for talents in the tech sector is projected to remain high in 2023.
+- Demand for talent in the tech sector is projected to remain high in 2023.

 - Salaries for tech roles are expected to rise in 2023, with some market correction.